 The trail is sealed the whole way for the myriad of users – as mentioned above.
 It is accessible for many groups as a result, disabled, young, old….everyone is welcome.

 There are seats placed strategically along the rail trail so you can sit awhile and take in the amazing views, or you climb atop a cutting and find a quiet spot to sit.
+Just don’t venture into neighbouring farms or vineyards.

 The whole trail is